 Vegetative evaluation: Blackleg lesions were visible in the vegetative stage in 2005, but not 2006.
 Early-season rainfall was plentiful in 2005, while 2006 was very dry.
-As mentioned earlier, conditions in 2007 looked very promising for blackleg disease pressure Early-season conditions were very conducive to blackleg spore production and proliferation with above normal precipitation and temperatures.
-Foliar lesions were very visible this season.
+As mentioned earlier, conditions in 2007 looked very promising for blackleg disease pressure.
+Early-season conditions were very conducive to blackleg spore production and proliferation with above-normal precipitation and temperatures.
+Foliar lesions were very visible in 2007.
 Incidence was highest in continuous canola at 50 percent (data not shown).
 Rotations with canola more frequently had higher incidence.
-Second-year canola and canola every other year had 30 and 28 percent incidence respectively whereas incidence in all other rotations was between 16 and 20 percent.
+Second-year canola and canola every other year had 30 and 28 percent incidence respectively, whereas incidence in all other rotations was between 16 and 20 percent.
+We observed a significant drop in incidence in 2008 compared to 2007.
+Conditions were very cool and dry in April-May 2008.
+Vegetative blackleg in 2008 ranged from only 6-16% in all rotations.
+There was a trend for lower incidence where canola was grown once every four years.